bnn-0501/Sourcedata-iontronic-tipsensing-guidewire/README.md

 # Source Data for Iontronic Tip-sensing Guidewire Study

-This repository provides the **source data files** supporting the figures in our study on **Iontronic tip-sensing guidewires for monitoring blood pressure differences across stenoses.
+This repository provides the **data files** supporting the figures in our study on **Iontronic tip-sensing guidewires for monitoring blood pressure differences across stenoses.
 The data are organized by figure and provided in `.xlsx` format for ease of inspection and reuse.
 ## Note
 The original dataset for Fig. 3f, representing cyclic stability, has been divided into three files (Fig. 3f_1, Fig. 3f_2, Fig. 3f_3) by time sequence to keep each file under 25 MB in accordance with GitHub upload requirements.
 ## Repository Structure